andrewhywong/andrewhywong.github.io/index.md

 ### About

-I am a Doctoral candidate at the University of Texas at Austin under the supervision of Dr. <a target="_blank" href="https://liberalarts.utexas.edu/geography/faculty/jam5889">Jennifer A. Miller</a>.
-I investigate spatiotemporal variations in fields of ecology, environment, and human-environment interactions using geographic information sciences and remote sensing techniques.
+I recently completed my Ph.D. in Geography and Environmental Studies at the University of Texas at Austin, where I was advised by Dr. <a target="_blank" href="https://liberalarts.utexas.edu/geography/faculty/jam5889">Jennifer A. Miller</a>.
+My research focuses on spatiotemporal variation in ecology, environmental systems, and human–environment interactions using geographic information science, remote sensing, and spatial data science methods.

 ### Education

-- (2021-present) Ph.D. candidate, Department of Geography and the Environment, University of Texas at Austin
+- (2021-2026) Ph.D. in Geography and Environmental Studies, Department of Geography and the Environment, University of Texas at Austin
-- (2018-2020) M.Sc. in Conservation Ecology, School for Environment and Sustainability, University of Michigan at Ann Arbor
+- (2018-2020) M.Sc. in Geospatial Data Science, School for Environment and Sustainability, University of Michigan at Ann Arbor
 - (2014-2018) B.Sc. in Environmental Science, Beijing Normal University–Hong Kong Baptist University United International College

 ### Current Research